bhaskarr103/Netflix_dataanalysis/README.md

 The project shows the insights of the Netflix .

 # Roadmap
-Data subset collected from kaggle: https://www.kaggle.com/shivamb/netflix-shows .
+Data subset collected from kaggle.<br>
-Loading Data in PowerBi Dekstop
+Loading Data in PowerBi Dekstop<br>
-Data Transformation & Cleaning
+Data Transformation & Cleaning<br>
-Building Relationship Between tables
+Building Relationship Between tables<br>
-Using DAX to Create Imp measure
+Using DAX to Create Imp measure<br>
-Visualization Using Tools
+Visualization Using Tools<br>
-Preparing PowerBi Report
+Preparing PowerBi Report<br>
-Project is ready and live
+Project is ready and live<br>
-Netflix Analysis Dashboard
+Netflix Analysis Dashboard<br>

 # The dashboard shows: